Preventing & Treating Urinary Tract Infection | Symptoms & Care

 Urinary Tract Infection

-Urinary tract infections (UTIs) are common infections that occur when bacteria, typically from the skin or rectum, infect the urinary tract via the urethra.
+A urinary tract infection (UTI) occurs when bacteria, often from the skin or rectum, enter the urinary tract through the urethra.

 Women are more likely to have a urinary tract infection compared to men as their urethra is shorter and closer to the rectum.